ANSI_NULLS

 "SET ANSI_NULLS ON affects a comparison only if one of the operands of the comparison is either a variable that is NULL or a literal NULL.
 If both sides of the comparison are columns or compound expressions, the setting does not affect the comparison."
 (SQLServer ANSI_NULLS article).

 Snowflake does not support this statement, so in the case of ANSI_NULLS ON, this is marked with an FDM (SSC-FDM-TS0027) because it does not have relevance in executing equal and not equal comparison operations.
-Here, you can find an explanation of the NULL treatment in Snowflake.
+Here, you can find an explanation of the NULL treatment in Snowflakearrow-up-right.

 SQL Server